tleonhardt/sockets/inet/README.md

 datagram.
 Both of these provide a bidirectional communication channel.

 Stream sockets support reliable delivery in a connection-oriented protocol which does not preserve message boundaries, but instead has a byte-stream.
-In IPv4, stream sockets are provided by TCP/IP.
+In the Internet domain, stream sockets are provided by TCP/IP.

 Datagram sockets preserve message boundaries using an unreliable and connectionless protocol.
-In IPv4, datagram sockets are provided by UDP/IP.
+In the Internet domain, datagram sockets are provided by UDP/IP.

 Network Byte Order